4tronix/BitCommander/README.md

-# BitCommander Package for Microsoft PXT
+# Makecode Extension for 4tronix BitCommander

-This library provides a Microsoft PXT package for Bit:Commander, see https://4tronix.co.uk/bitcommander/.
+This library provides a Microsoft Makecode extension for 4tronix Bit:Commander, see https://4tronix.co.uk/bitcommander/.

 ## Reading the buttons